The Quiet Ones (2014) – Film Review

 “That Same Guy Has Been Following Us the Entire Night!” – Natalie

 Initially conceived as a yearly horror franchise similar to Saw and Paranormal Activity, with a sequel released each following October.
 Hell Fest, released in 2018, is a gruesome throwback to 1980s slasher flicks.
 Equally violent and bombastic, the film includes many amusing moments for lovers of both scare mazes and ’80s horror.
-As a result of its formulaic and often uninspired screenplay, however, Hell Fest suffers from a number of issues that diminish its quality as a nostalgic slasher, even when taking into account it’s distinct horror-festival setting.
+As a result of its formulaic and often uninspired screenplay, however, Hell Fest suffers from a number of issues that diminish its quality as a nostalgic slasher, even when taking into account its distinct horror-festival setting.

 Plot Summary: On Halloween night, a group of friends make their way to Hell Fest, a ghoulish travelling festival loaded with attractions, games and scare mazes, hoping for an exciting night of thrills and chills.
 But, as the night continues, the scares soon become all too real as a masked serial killer turns the horror-themed festival into his personal playground…